Bill McGarry: Newcastle United via Saudi Arabia

 He headed abroad and replaced Ferenc Puskás as coach of the Saudi Arabia national team, but soon returned to England.
 Port Vale tried to hire him after sacking Roy Sproson in October 1977, but he rejected their terms.
 He was appointed as manager of Newcastle United the following month, after Richard Dinnis's brief and unsuccessful reign at St James' Park.
 He gave Kenny Wharton his first professional contract, who would go on to play for the club for eleven years.
 He also signed Peter Withe, Alan Shoulder, and Bobby Shinton.
 He could not stop the "Magpies" from suffering relegation out of the First Division in the 1977–78 season.
 He could only take United to two mid-table finishes in the Second Division in 1978–79 and 1979–80, before he was fired just weeks into the 1980–81 season after his team were knocked out of the League Cup by Third Division club Bury.
 Arthur Cox was appointed as his successor.

 Later career

-McGarry then served in a variety of posts, with spells as a scout at Brighton & Hove Albion, Zambian Power Dynamos FC as a coach, the Zambia national team as manager and a period as a coach in South Africa.
+McGarry then served in a variety of posts, with spells as a scout at Brighton & Hove Albion, Zambian Power Dynamos as a coach, the Zambia national team as manager and a period as a coach in South Africa.
 He returned to his former club, Wolves, in September 1985 but walked out after just 61 days after a fall-out with the Bhatti Brothers.
 After a spell outside the game, he returned to South Africa and coached in Bophuthatswana.